open-telemetry/opentelemetry-specification/CONTRIBUTING.md

 If a PR has been stuck (e.g. there are lots of debates and people couldn't agree on each other), the owner should try to get people aligned by:

 * Consolidating the perspectives and putting a summary in the PR.
+It is recommended to add a link into the PR description, which points to a comment with a summary in the PR conversation.
 * Tagging subdomain experts (by looking at the change history) in the PR asking for suggestion.
 * Reaching out to more people on the [gitter channel](https://gitter.im/open-telemetry/opentelemetry-specification).
 * Stepping back to see if it makes sense to narrow down the scope of the PR or split it up.

 If none of the above worked and the PR has been stuck for more than 2 weeks, the owner should bring it to the [OpenTelemetry Specification SIG